cockroachlabs-field/spring-petclinic-rest/migration-to-quarkus.md

 28. Modified tests to use QuarkusTest, removing Mocking and removing the abstract test class
 29. Migrated @ControllerAdvice as global exception handler to JAX-RS ExceptionMapper
 30. Converted PropertyComparator and MutableSortDefinition to Stream.sorted
+31. Replace Spring AOP with CDI Interceptor and adding the annotation to few methods

 ## TODO

 1. Cache
-2. Test
-3. AspectJ for monitoring calls
-4. ControllerAdvice
-5. DB Initial Schema
+2. DB Initial Schema

 ## NOT MIGRATED